bossOfCode/javascript-animation/README.md

    `}` <br>
    `}` <br>
 > var stands for varible.
 Varibles can replace long strings, booleans, and math equations in Prossesing JS.

+> Note: If you want a different color, play around with the values in `myBackground`.
  - [ ] Last step: push the changes into the `create-car` branch.

 </details>